sendle/fastgroup-dotnet-test/README.md

 # FAST Group C#/.NET Coding Test

-Hi, thanks for taking the AST Group C#/.NET coding test.
+Hi, thanks for taking the FAST Group C#/.NET coding test.

 The purpose of this test is for us to get a sense of your skill level with C#/.NET and to see how you think and your problem solving approach.